aaltogamers/AG_web/src/content/events/ag-welcome-evening-2025.md

   Join us **LIVE** for the perfect chance to play your favorite games, meet new friends and **get to know Aalto Gamers**!
 ---

-### WHY?
-Play your favorite games, meet new friends and get to know Aalto Gamers!

 **Welcome Evening 2025 is here! 🎉**

 Join us LIVE at Otaniemi Game Cave, Kivimiehentie 2 Espoo, for the perfect chance to play your favorite games 🎮, meet new friends 🤝 and **get to know Aalto Gamers!**